Pungyeon/go-rabbitmq-example/README.md

 Wow!
 As expected our two other services are now receiving messages independantly of each other, only receiving the messages that they are subscribed to.

 ## Final remarks
 So, of course, this is a super simple implementation of how AMQP works.
 There are so many other, more exciting, functionalities that can be implemented with AMQP and Event Driven Architecture.
 I suggest to try to implement a simple API service, that uses RabbitMQ for event auditing.
-Sending all events of the API to the messaging broker and saving them as auditing logs.This can then be extended to Event Sourcing, by using this log to regenerate state in your application, by going through the auditing logs and then based on those logs, recreating the data in your applications.
-This is quite complicated and there are a whole lot of considerations to be made.... but it's also really fun to experiment with :)
+Sending all events of the API to the messaging broker and saving them as auditing logs.
+This can then be extended to Event Sourcing, by using this log to regenerate state in your application, by going through the auditing logs and then based on those logs, recreating the data in your applications.
+This is somewhat complicated and there are a whole lot of considerations to be made.... but it's also really fun to experiment with :)

 If anything, I strongly suggest looking at implementing a messaging broker where it makes sense.
-Microservices that needs loosely coupled communication or distributed services where we need to replicate state across services.
+As an example: Microservices that needs loosely coupled communication or distributed services where we need to replicate state across services.
 More than anything, I suggest having a look at Martin Fowler's excellent talk on Event-Driven Architecture from 2017.
-Martin Fowler is a bit of a guru on software design and architecture and this talk certainly doesn't disappoint: https://www.youtube.com/watch?v=STKCRSUsyP0
+Martin Fowler is a bit of a guru on software design and architecture and this talk certainly doesn't disappoint: https://www.youtube.com/watch?v=STKCRSUsyP0 and if you don't like videos, he has also written a little about it here: https://martinfowler.com/articles/201701-event-driven.html